15 Best Forensic Science Colleges

 Students in the Forensic and Investigative Sciences program at TAMU, which is one of only two bachelor’s degree programs in the state of Texas to hold national accreditation from FEPAC, receive an education with a focus on the life sciences.

-This education helps students develop concrete skills and makes use of cutting-edge technology to learn the ins and outs of the field.
+This education helps students develop concrete skills and uses cutting-edge technology to learn the ins and outs of the field.
 Students have the option of pursuing either a Science Emphasis track or a Pre-Law Emphasis track at their educational institution (non-FEPAC accredited).

 11. University of Nebraska–Lincoln | UNL

 The forensic science program at UNL provides students with the technical knowledge and hands-on students gain benefits from having smaller class sizes, which encourages them to form ties with people working in the industry who can act as mentors and leaders.
-They also have the chance to participate in research, capstone experiences, and internships during their time here.
+They also can participate in research, capstone experiences, and internships during their time here.